Junction6/API/Docs/api-guide.md

 # GENERAL
-Data Format : **JSON** (JavaScript Object Notation)
+Data Format : **JSON** (JavaScript Object Notation) Note that 'products' is used as an exmaple throughout.
+However all model-based endpoints use the smae system as described below.

 # SUMMARY
-Methods can be accessed via url : [http://api.junction6travel.com]

-Request methods via API : **BASE + METHOD + OPTIONS + TOKEN**
+Methods can be accessed via url : [http://api.junction6travel.com] Request methods via API : **BASE + METHOD + OPTIONS + TOKEN**

 **BASE** : url for connection (for tests) : [http://api-beta.junction6travel.com] + /jsonservice/v1/